hippomu-media/Flixmu/pages/dmca_policy.md

 **Counter-Notification**
 If you elect to send us a counter notice, to be effective it must be a written communication provided to our designated agent that includes substantially the following (please consult your legal counsel or see 17 U.S.C.
 Section 512(g)(3) to confirm these requirements):

-Shows
+* Shows
-Manga
+* Manga
-News
+* News
-Games
+* Games
-Store
+* Store
-PremiumTRY FREE
+* PremiumTRY FREE
-Try Beta
+* Try Beta
-Login
+* Login

 Queue

 Search
 Copyright Infringement Notification
-Crunchyroll.com respects all copyright and license owners and adheres to the Digital Millenium Copyright Act.
+Flixmu.com respects all copyright and license owners and adheres to the Digital Millenium Copyright Act.

 If you are a content owner and would like us to help distribute your content, contact us.
 If you would like your content removed from this website, follow the instructions below.
-To file a copyright infringement notification with Crunchyroll, you will need to send a written communication that includes substantially the following (please consult your legal counsel or see Section 512(c)(3) of the Copyright Act to confirm these requirements):
+To file a copyright infringement notification with Flixmu, you will need to send a written communication that includes substantially the following (please consult your legal counsel or see Section 512(c)(3) of the Copyright Act to confirm these requirements):

 A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
 Identification of the copyrighted work claimed to have been infringed, or, if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site.